sctemme/key-reference/README.md

 The dummy key file is currently hardcoded to _privatekey.pem_.
 Turning this into a command line parameter is left as an exercise for the reader.

+The minimum length of the private key value we can support is 32 bytes as the data structure defined above takes up that much space.
+This may or may not be a limitation when it comes to key and curve support.

 Currently only NISTP256 keys are supported: other ECC curves may have to be defined in the source code as I don't think nCore has a way to